Keywords; lateral disc herniation, chiropractic help, femoral nerve damage, help for sciatica pain.

 only way to confirm it with is with a myelogram or surgery, both of

-Can chiropractic have nasty side-effects?
-Yes, indeed, though research consistently reveals that it is much less frequent, and the chance of going on to chronic disabiling pain with a condition like a Lateral Disc Herniation is 5/12 less likely that if you start with a medical doctor.
+Can chiropractic have nasty side effects?
+Yes, indeed, though research consistently reveals that it is much less frequent, and the chance of going on to chronic disabling pain with a condition like a Lateral Disc Herniation is 5/12 less likely that if you start with a medical doctor.